N0ciple/gbopyrator/README.md

 ![](imgs/gbopyrator_demo.gif)

-# ⚠️ Warning
-Epilogue has released a new firmware for the GB Operator and it seems that gbopyrator is not yet compatible with it (see [here](https://github.com/N0ciple/gbopyrator/issues/1)).

 ## ℹ️ Information

 GBOpyrator is a versatile Python package that allows you to manage and control the GB Operator from [Epilogue](https://www.epilogue.co/) via the command line.
 It currently supports **GameBoy** and **GameBoy Color** games, with GameBoy Advance compatibility in the works!

 GBOpyrator is also available as a **library** so that you can integrate it into your own projects!

 ## ⬇️ Installation

 ```bash
 pip install gbopyrator
 ```

 ## 🕹️ Usage

 ### As a CLI tool

 Each flag is optional.
 Runnning `gbopyrator` without any flags simply ouputs the cartridge info.
 Here is an example of all the availables flags or options.

 ```bash
 gbopyrator \
     --dump-rom rom.gb               # dump the ROM to rom.gb file \
     --dump-save save.sav            # dump the RAM (save) to file \
     --write-save save_backup.sav    # read the file save_backup.sav and upload it to the cartridge RAM (save) \
 ```

 ### As a library

 For detailed information on utilising GBOpyrator as a **library**, please refer to the [DOC.md](DOC.md) file.